 Key Components Model

-Given this context, I have developed what I call the Key Components of Model of Mental Health.
-You can think of the 6 key components as tasks, that when achieved, provide a solid foundation of mental health that can be built on and expanded.
-They are also not the only 6 things that matter, since each of us have unique parts of our lives that help us thrive and feel happy, but these are the 6 that we all need to do.
+Given this context, I have developed what I call the Key Components Model of Mental Health.
+You can think of the 6 key components as tasks or states, that when achieved, provide a solid foundation of mental health that can be built on and expanded.
+They are also not the only 6 things that matter, since each of us have unique parts of our lives that help us thrive and feel happy, but these are the 6 that we all need.
 Furthermore, They are things that are embraced in different ways by almost every society on Earth.
+The key components are:

 1. Adaptation: We need to find ways to manage our emotions, moods, thoughts, and behavior, and cope with stress.
 Ultimately this is about being able to handle surges in emotions and deal with our internal experience.

-2. Competence: We need to find ways to get things done, and fulfill our roles and responsibilities.
+3. Competence: We need to find ways to get things done, and fulfill our roles and responsibilities.
 Being able to manage your life to keep things floating, even when under major stress, is a sign of health.

-3. Formation: We need to forge an identity and find a way to be comfortable with who we are.
+4. Formation: We need to forge an identity and find a way to be comfortable with who we are.
 Our identities are important for all types of social interactions, and the way we feel about ourselves sets the stage for living well.

 6. Vitality: We need to take good care of our bodies and physical health.
 Our minds and bodies are not separate entities as we like to think sometimes, but they are instead the same thing.
 Good self-care (moving your body, eating well, sleeping enough, and avoiding harmful things) is a life long task that is a key to mental health.

 If this stuff sounds good to you, I think the main way to start using it is to first assess where you are at with each component.
 Some of them you may have down pat, whereas others need some work.
 I’d suggest step two would be to set some goals for improving one or two of them.
 If you need some help with that, check out “How to Set Goals.”